Coolbones236/TextToAudioConverter/README.md

 # TextToAudioConverter
-This is a python file that turns your text into a audio file.
-Currently supports wav.
+This is a program file that turns your text into a audio file.